hornvale/hornvale-2023/README.md

 I don't know if this is stupid or not.
 It's a more personal project than I typically throw on GitHub, and I'm making it up as I go.

+For more (a lot more) on my approach to the project, check out the [book](https://ndouglas.github.io/hornvale/), which is pretty much what's going to serve as documentation.

 ## Major Ideas
 The main thing I want to play with, that ties this to the roguelike tradition, is procedural content generation.
 But I'm also deeply embedded in interactive (and non-interactive) fiction, and MUDs, both of which tend to be intentionally authored experiences.
 The former is deeply invested in a notion of efficient storytelling, the latter in a more open-world concept with multiple narratives.
 I'd like to explore this area and figure out what sort of messes I can cause.